alanhimself/alanhimself.github.io/README.md

 ## DSCI 310 individual assignment on Quarto reproducible reports using R

-This is a template repository
-for the individual assignment on Quarto reproducible reports using R from the DSCI 310 (Trustworthy workflows for data science) course.
+This is my edit to the template repository for the individual assignment on Quarto reproducible reports using R from the DSCI 310 (Trustworthy workflows for data science) course.
 Instructions for this assignment can be found on the DSCI 310 course website